 The world of crypto is an exciting space, to say the least.
 Something new happens almost every day that makes news and the horizons of the crypto world keep expanding.
-As a global crypto marketing agency, Blockwiz is part of the game and keeps a close eye on everything crypto.
+As a global crypto marketing agency, Blockwiz experts part of the game and keep a close eye on everything crypto.
 So, here is the most impactful news from the blockchain space from the last week of October 2021.

 Table of Contents

 Mastercard to Offer Payments and Reward Programs with Crypto

 Mastercard customers will soon be able to buy, sell, and hold crypto.
 This would be achieved using Bakkt’s custodial wallets.
 Mastercard also plans to roll out branded crypto credit and debit cards.
 Mastercard and Bakkt announced the partnership at this week’s Money 20/20 conference, a global gathering of the fintech industry.